reportportal/docs/src/md/src/GettingStarted/Integrations.md

 >**Note:**
-If you unlink project setting and ADMIN changes global settings for whole instance, your project will use your project settings.
+> If you unlink project setting and ADMIN changes global settings for whole instance, your project will use your project settings.

 To return global settings, you need to click a button "Resert to global settings".
 In this case your settings will be deleted, and integration will use global settings.

 You always can reset to the global settings.

-## Integration with JIRA
+## Jira Integration

 An integration with a JIRA can be required for projects that collect defects in a separate tracking tool.
 Integration provides an exchange of information between ReportPortal and the JIRA, such as posting issues and linking issues, getting updates on their statuses.
 At this time, ReportPortal only allows users to set up and connect to JIRA systems.